 I have been intermittent fasting for quite a few years now and it is my saving grace.
-At only 5 ft small, I have to watch my weight and especially since I passed the 50 year marker a few years ago, extra wobbles and curves can creep up and stay on.
+At only 5 ft small, I have to watch my weight and especially since as I age (Im 55), extra wobbles and curves can creep up and stay on.
 I use Intermittent fasting together with the Qi Gong exercises in Chi Flow with Jo to get fit and healthy not necessarily to get skinny, and it works

 I am not alone: This method of watching when you eat rather than what you eat has become very popular.
 In 2019, it was the most Googled diet on the planet.
 But Traditional Chinese Medical wisdom has long recommended eating during daylight and resting the digestive organs at night.
 This is part of living in harmony with the circadian cycles and following the energy of nature.

 The Liver is the organ in charge of metabolism.
 After a meal, the fat is stored by the liver around the belly.
 Between meals, stored fat is slowly released, keeping body cells supplied with energy.
 However if the liver is congested through over-eating, eating at the wrong time, or toxic overload from medication, excess hormones, alcohol and fats, the liver is not able to metabolise the energy already stored so we can’t shift the belly weight, feel exhausted, suffer sore joints, disturbed sleep, even our nails and hair begin to thin.

 Traditional Chinese Medicine always recognised the early meal as the most beneficial to health.
 If you eat during earlier hours it gives your body more time to incorporate food and repair itself.